nest/nest-simulator/pynest/examples/eprop_plasticity/README.rst

 reproduce these two tasks as well as two more advanced regression tasks using the NEST implementation of e-prop [3]_ and how to visualize the simulation recordings.

-The tutorials with names ending in `_bsshslm_2020` use this original e-prop model.
-The suffix _bsshslm_2020 follows the NEST convention to indicate in the model name the paper that introduced it by the first letter of the authors' last names and the publication year.
-In contrast, the tutorials without this suffix use an e-prop version with additional biological features described in [3]_.
+The tutorials labeled "after Bellec et al. (2020)" use this original e-prop model, while the others use a version of e-prop that includes additional biological features as described in [3]_.

 See below for a diagram that describes the relationships between the different models for e-prop.

 Users interested in endowing an existing model with e-prop plasticity, may compare the .cpp and .h files of the